-'''

 public static javax.realtime.RelativeTime

 getCurrentConsumption(RelativeTime dest)

 throws IllegalRealtimeStateException

-'''

 Determines the CPU consumption for this release.
 When dest is null, returns the CPU consumption in an otherwise unused RelativeTime instance in the current execution context.
-Otherwise, when dest is not null, returns the CPU consumption in dest dest-When not null, the object in which to return the result.
-Throws the time consumed in the current release.
+Otherwise, when dest is not null, returns the CPU consumption in dest the time consumed in the current release.